lskatz/LINCode/README.md

-# lincodes_LK (minimal repo)
+# lincodes_LK

-This repository contains the lincodes_LK.pl script (flat-file version) and a minimal Test Anything Protocol directory with a simple test.
+This is an attempt at standalone LINCodes, using the script in the BIGSDB repo and a standard perl codebase.

 What's included:
 - scripts/lincodes_LK.pl — the main script (unchanged)